amordahl/RethinkingAndroid_ISSTA2021/README.md

 This repository is our submission to the Artifact Evaluation track of ISSTA 2021.

 ## Getting Started
-For convenience, we included a virtual machine on Zenodo that has the environment already setup (see *Virtual Machine Requirements* at the bottom of this document.
+For convenience, we included a virtual machine on Zenodo that has the environment already setup (see *Virtual Machine Requirements* at the bottom of this document).
 However, should you wish to setup the experimental environment yourself, please refer to the **Setup** section at the bottom of this document.
 The rest of these steps should be run from `/home/issta2021` if you use our virtual machine, or whereever you choose to install the environment if you do not (see **INSTALLATION_LOCATION** in [Setup](#setup)).

 We have provided a script that runs a small subset of our experiments.
 It is called *run_small_experiments.sh*.
 In order to run this script, copy it to the root of the environment (i.e., `/home/issta2021` on the virtual machine or `$INSTALLATION_LOCATION` on your own environment.
 Then, simply invoke the script as `./run_small_experiments.sh` (estimated time to run is about 42 minutes).